 Demographic processes quickly dilute the signal in spatial genetic legacies, by transferring the initial effect of an event on genetic diversity, to other populations (Fig. 4).
-Although the spatial legacy of a past demographic event could be kept in richer genomic data (e.g. probability of mutational configurations in sequence blocks), limited biallelic gene frequency data will not keep most of the signal beyond a few years, even in the best situations (Fig. 4).
+Although the spatial legacy of a past demographic event could be kept in richer genomic data (e.g. probability of mutational configurations in sequence blocks), limited biallelic gene frequency data will not retain most of the signal beyond a few years, even in the best situations (Fig. 4).